 Case-population studies are a form of ecological studies where cases are compared to an aggregated comparator consisting of population data.
 The case-population study design: an analysis of its application in pharmacovigilance (Drug Saf 2011;34(10):861-8) explains its design and its application in pharmacovigilance for signal generation and drug surveillance.
-More recently, the design was explained in the textbook ‘Drug Utilization Research - Methods and Applications’ (Wettermark B, Di Martino M, Elsevier M. Study designs in drug utilization research.
-An example is a multinational case-population study aiming to estimate population rates of a suspected adverse event using national sales data (Transplantation for Acute Liver Failure in Patients Exposed to NSAIDs or Paracetamol (Acetaminophen) Drug Saf 2013;36:135–44).
-Based on the same study, Choice of the denominator in case population studies: event rates for registration for liver transplantation after exposure to NSAIDs in the SALT study in France (Pharmacoepidemiol Drug Saf 2013;22(2):160-7) compares sales data and healthcare insurance data as denominators to estimate population exposure and found large differences in the event rates.
-Choosing the wrong denominator in case population studies might, therefore, give erroneous results.
-The choice of the right denominator will depend on the hazard function of the adverse event.
+The design is also explained in Chapter 2: Study designs in drug utilization research of the textbook Drug Utilization Research - Methods and Applications (M Elseviers, B Wettermark, AB Almarsdóttir, et al. Editors.
+Wiley Blackwell, 2016).
+An example is a multinational case-population study aiming to estimate population rates of a suspected adverse event using national sales data (see Transplantation for Acute Liver Failure in Patients Exposed to NSAIDs or Paracetamol (Drug Saf 2013;36(2):135–44).
+Based on the same study, Choice of the denominator in case population studies: event rates for registration for liver transplantation after exposure to NSAIDs in the SALT study in France (Pharmacoepidemiol Drug Saf 2013;22(2):160-7) compared sales data and healthcare insurance data as denominators to estimate population exposure and found large differences in the event rates.
+Choosing the wrong denominator in case population studies might generate erroneous results.
+The choice of the right denominator depends not only on a valid data source but will also depend on the hazard function of the adverse event.